ArtesiaWater/GH_exercise/README.md

 # GitHub Exercise
-This GitHub contains an exercise to learn how to create and merge a Pull Request.
+This GitHub contains an exercise to learn how to contribut to a repository using a Pull Request.

 These are the steps you will follow (a gif for each step is shown below):
 1. Create an Issue
 2. Create a fork
-3. Make a local copy of your fork
+3. Make a local copy (or codespace) of your fork
 4. Make a new branch
 5. Modify your code using commits in your branch
 6. Create a pull request from your branch
+7. Link your issue (step 1) to your pull request
-7. Ask someone to review your pull request
+8. Ask someone to review your pull request
-8. Merge the code
+9. Merge the code

 #### 1. Create an Issue
 ![](vids/make_issue.gif)